Cleavage furrow: Cell cycle

 The cell cycle begins with interphase when the DNA replicates, the cell grows and prepares to enter mitosis.
-Mitosis includes four phases, prophase, metaphase, anaphase, and telophase.
+Mitosis includes four phases: prophase, metaphase, anaphase, and telophase.
 Prophase is the initial phase when spindle fibers appear that function to move the chromosomes toward opposite poles.
 This spindle apparatus consists of microtubules, microfilaments and a complex network of various proteins.
 During metaphase, the chromosomes line up using the spindle apparatus in the middle of the cell along the equatorial plate.
 The chromosomes move to opposite poles during anaphase and remain attached to the spindle fibers by their centromeres.
 Animal cell cleavage furrow formation is caused by a ring of actin microfilaments called the contractile ring, which forms during early anaphase.
 Myosin is present in the region of the contractile ring as concentrated microfilaments and actin filaments are predominant in this region.
 The actin filaments here are both pre-existing and new.
 Cleavage is driven by these motor proteins, actin and myosin, which are the same proteins involved with muscle contraction.
 During cellular cleavage, the contractile ring tightens around the cytoplasm of the cell until the cytoplasm is pinched into two daughter cells.
 During the final phase of mitosis, telophase, the furrow forms an intercellular bridge using mitotic spindle fibers.
-Phosphatidylethanolamine (PE) has been shown to be present during this time which indicates that is may play a role in movement between the plasma membrane and contractile ring.
+Phosphatidylethanolamine has been shown to be present during this time, which indicates that it may play a role in movement between the plasma membrane and contractile ring.
 The bridge is then broken and resealed to form two identical daughter cells during cytokinesis.
-The breakage is formed by microtubules and the resealing is negated by Calcium dependent exocytosis using Golgi vesicles.
+The breakage is formed by microtubules and the resealing is negated by calcium dependent exocytosis using Golgi vesicles.
 In comparison, the plant cell septum and the animal cell mid-zone are analogous.
-Both require vesicular secretions by the Golgi apparatus for resealing and formation of the cytoskeletal network in addition to microtubules and microfilaments for division and movement.
-The cleavage furrow mechanism in animal cells is a complex network of actin and myosin filaments, Golgi vesicles and Calcium dependent channels enabling the cell to break apart, reseal and form new daughter cells with complete membranes.
+Both require vesicular secretions by the Golgi apparatus for resealing and formation of the cytoskeletal network, in addition to microtubules and microfilaments for division and movement.
+The cleavage furrow mechanism in animal cells is a complex network of actin and myosin filaments, Golgi vesicles and calcium dependent channels enabling the cell to break apart, reseal and form new daughter cells with complete membranes.